teohxuen/website/content/report/final_report.md

 | Automated Reporting           | To avoid human error.                                                                                                           |
 | Wireless Update Data          | To avoid unsealing the hull to retrieve the data.                                                                               |
 | Low Barrier of Entry Database | As members from different sub-teams have to maintain the Battery Hull, the storage database should be easily accessed and used. |
-##### Table XXX: Requirements for Remote Status Monitoring and Their Justifications
+##### Table 13: Requirements for Remote Status Monitoring and Their Justifications

 ### 7.2.1 Design Concept 1 - Microcontroller with Wireless Capabilities
 The initial design involved using a microcontroller with built-in WiFi capabilities (STM32Wx, Espressif MCUs), allowing it to connect to the internet whenever the battery hull is powered on.
 However, this approach is not ideal as the PMB is placed within a 3D printed metal hull, which would act as a Faraday cage.
 This would weaken the WiFi signal leading to unreliable connections.

-Given that the battery is already connected to the internet when it is attached to the AUV (Figure XXX), wireless capabilities are only necessary when the battery hull is charging in the BCB.
+Given that the battery is already connected to the internet when it is attached to the AUV (Figure 27), wireless capabilities are only necessary when the battery hull is charging in the BCB.

 ![Diagram of Data Flow from PMB to the Internet](pmbtointernetauv.png)
-##### Figure XXX: Diagram of Data Flow from PMB to the Internet
+##### Figure 27: Diagram of Data Flow from PMB to the Internet

 ### 7.2.2 Design Concept 2 - Accompanying PCB Within the Battery Charging Box

 To address these limitations, a revised design places a PCB with wireless capabilities in the BCB.
-The battery hull connects to the LiPo charger in the BCB via the connector in Figure XXX.
-As such, the CAN Low and CAN High data line are unused.
+The battery hull connects to the LiPo charger in the BCB via the connector in Figure 24.
+As such, the CAN Low and CAN High data line are unused during charging.
 Using this connection, a microcontroller can retrieve data from the PMB when it is charging and upload it online.

 Hence the a Battery Telemetry Board (BTB) was designed to reside within the BCB.
 It uses an Espressif32-DevKitC V4 as it was readily available in the lab.
 While this would mean an additional component is required to reside within the BCB, it is worthwhile as other features such as [Real-Time Safety and Status Notifications](#81-real-time-safety-and-status-notifications) can be implemented on the same Battery Telemetry Board.